isaaclriddle/youcanbeginagain/pages/collection.md

 3. I will not label or perscribe an identity or an experience on the submissions contained within this archive.
 I understand that experiences of gender and gender presentation are individualized and that it is not my place to say what someone is or is not.

-4. If I use this data, I will acknowledge the above tenents in writing.
+4. If I use this data, I will acknowledge the above tenets in writing.

 ## All Submissions
 {% include collection_gallery.html collection='submissionimg' %}